trapexit/mergerfs/mkdocs/docs/config/moveonenospc.md

 If `moveonenospc` is disabled the underlying error will be returned.

-NOTE: This feature has NO affect on policies.
+NOTE: This feature has NO effect on policies.
 It ONLY applies to the literal write function.
 If the create function returns `ENOSPC` or the [policy returns `ENOSPC`](functions_categories_policies.md#filtering) that error will be returned back to the application making the